rinaldypasya/retreat-hotel-venue/README.md

 ### Database

-- Prisma ORM with SQLite (easily switchable to PostgreSQL)
+- Prisma ORM with PostgreSQL (recommended for Vercel deployment)
 - Well-designed schema with proper relationships and indexes
 - Database seeded with 10 sample venues